wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

    <br /><br />

+<a name="ShellScripts"></a>

+## Shell scripts in SSH

+CAUTION: The trouble with lab enviornments is that you are given a <strong>limited amount of time</strong> each session -- as little as 30 minutes.

 PROTIP: Because all work is lost at the end of each session, I have found it useful to create shell scripts I can paste in a Shell Conole.

    * On Azure: https://github.com/wilsonmar/aws-quickly describes use of: